Summary of Significant Accounting Policies and Nature of Operations

 Long-Lived Assets and Intangibles Subject to Amortization

 The Company accounts for the impairment and disposition of long-lived assets, including intangibles subject to amortization, in accordance with ASC - 360 Property, Plant and Equipment (“ASC 360”).
 Management assesses potential impairments whenever events or changes in circumstances indicate that the carrying value of an asset or asset group may not be recoverable.
 An impairment loss will result when the carrying value exceeds the undiscounted cash flows estimated to result from the use and eventual disposition of the asset or asset group.
 Impairment losses will be recognized in operating results to the extent that the carrying value exceeds the discounted future cash flows estimated to result from the use and eventual disposition of the asset or asset group.
 The Company continually uses judgment when applying these impairment rules to determine the timing of the impairment tests, undiscounted cash flows used to assess impairments, and the fair value of a potentially impaired asset or asset group.
 The reasonableness of our judgments could significantly affect the carrying value of our long-lived assets.
-During the fourth quarter of 2016, the Company recognized an impairment loss on intangible assets of $1,130 related to the impairment of AutoMD software.
-As of December 30, 2017 the Company’s long-lived assets did not indicate a potential impairment under the provisions of ASC 360, therefore no impairment charges were recorded for fiscal 2017.
+At December 28, 2019 the Company’s long-lived assets did not indicate a potential impairment under the provisions of ASC 360, therefore no impairment charges were recorded for fiscal 2019.

 Deferred Financing Costs

 Deferred financing costs are being amortized over the life of the loan using the straight-line method as it is not significantly different from the effective interest method.